 '''

-(Netgear Switch) (Interface 1/0/2)#ip verify source port-security
+(Netgear Switch) (Interface 1/0/2)#ip verify source [port-security]

 '''

-With this configuration, the device verifies both the source IP address and the source MAC address.
-If the port-security option is skipped, the device verifies only the source IP address.
+With this configuration, the device verifies only the source IP address.
+If the port-security option is selected, the device verifies both the source IP address and the source MAC.
+But the port-security option needs you enable port-security in global mode and port mode like below: